Online health communities: Health care cost

 In parallel with increased health care utilization, the cost of providing health care also continues to rise and may become unaffordable as a result of advancement cost and over treatment.
 Similarly, implementations of online health communities have resulted in both health care cost reductions.

 Illness benefits

 There are a wide variety of online health communities.
 Some of these communities target vary specific conditions, while other are more open ended.
 That said, patients with certain conditions are shown to specifically benefit from these communities.
 Broadly, patients with conditions that are more rare or severe may garner stronger benefits given that the online health communities can provide resources they would likely not get elsewhere.
 More specifically, benefits of these communities have been seen in a variety of conditions such as cancer, HIV/Aids, infertility, diabetes, and other rare illnesses.

+Social medical capital benefits

+Participation in online health communities not only provides users with emotional and informational support but also helps them expand their social networks.
+These communities enable individuals to form connections with others who share similar health experiences, fostering a sense of belonging and mutual understanding.
+These social bonds can extend beyond health-related discussions, enriching users' overall social lives and contributing to their emotional well-being.
+Social medical capital is defined as the advantages that any user can gain from participation in the social networks provided by online health communities.
+From a network-based perspective, social medical capital is rooted in resources socially embedded in connections between users and accessible through these connections.
+This means not only that users can benefit from one another, but also that whether they can extract value from one another depends on how they interact.

+Key role of superusers: Superusers—highly active members—play a pivotal role in sustaining online health communities (OHCs).
+In the Asthma UK and British Lung Foundation communities, superusers represented just 1% of users but generated more than one-third of all posts.
+Their consistent contributions foster community cohesion, facilitate connections, and provide emotional and informational support, which enhance patient outcomes and promote active participation.
+A study in which superusers in the Asthma UK OHC were interviewed found that the superusers' participation was prompted by curiosity about asthma and its medical treatment, and by having the spare time available to participate when they were off work due to asthma exacerbations or had retired from work.
+Their engagement increased over time as participants furthered their familiarity with the OHCs and their knowledge of asthma and its self-management.
+Financial or social recognition of the superuser role was not important; their reward came from helping and interacting with others.